UrbanOS-Examples/TechnicalWorkingGroup/README.md

 On a quartly basis, have an online web cast sharing progress and promoting how individuals can get involved.

-* **[Meetup.com](https://meetup.com)**: The Smart Columbus Meetup Group provides insights and support to the community by having quartley events outlining progress and sharing topics.
+* **[Meetup.com](https://www.meetup.com/Smart-Columbus-Open-Data-Enthusiasts/)**: The SSmart Columbus Open Data Enthusiasts Meetup Group provides insights and support to the community by having quartley events outlining progress and sharing topics.
 "Pop up" events occur throughout the year to create a network of outside thinkers to meet other like-minded individuals.
 * **Community Events**: Local community Meetup Groups consistently are looking for presenters for their events.
 Aligning topics to the specific groups and providing the appropriate speaker.
   * [Columbus Web Group](http://columbuswebgroup.com): Group for designers, developers, project managers, and strategist to be inspired about trends in the market
   * [Westerville Web](https://www.meetup.com/westervilleweb/): Technology, software, design, UI/UX, app development, animation, video/audio production, startups, entrepreneurship